NeronJoseph/AWS_IAM_Policies_Catalog/README.md

 # AWS_IAM_Policies_Catalog
-This contains IAM roles for achieving certain use cases with limited permission or with the principle of least privilege.
+This repository contains IAM policies for achieving certain use cases with limited permission or with the principle of least privilege.